Typical Kenyan breakfast

 In a large bowl combine all the above and shake well.

 Serve with any type of milk or yoghurt, and fresh fruit.

 - 5 1/2 cups rolled or quick oats

 - 1 cup desiccated coconut or coconut flakes

 - 1/2 cup oil (sunflower, coconut, any really)

 DirectionsPreheat oven to 300°F or 150°C. Grease a large pan.

-When it is done, remove and cool.
-It is still soft, but gets crunchier as it cools down.
+When it is done, remove and leave it to cool.
+It is still soft because of the sugars, but it gets crunchier as it cools down.

 Store in airtight jars.

 Serve with milk or yoghurt.
 Add fresh fruit or chunks of chocolate.